yzyii/luashitacast/New-User.md

 - No Divine Might earrings.
 - CoP ring is assumed to be Sattva unless Rajas is required for Store TP requirements.
 Some jobs may still use Sattva even if a Store TP build exists.
 - Apoc Nigh earring is be assumed to be Magnetic except for Ethereal on DRG.
-- No Relic Weapons, Defending Ring, Ancient Adamantoise Egg, Ridill
+- No Relic Weapons, Defending Ring, Ancient Adamantoise Egg, Ridill, though some Relic WS sets are filled out as an example.
 - No HQ+1 Resistance Earrings / Rings
 - Some NQ items instead of HQ e.g. Dalmatica.
 - No RSE items.